SciML/DiffEqFlux.jl/docs/src/index.md

 - Hybrid approaches (adaptive time stepping + AD for adaptive discretize-then-optimize)
 - Collocation approaches (two-stage methods, multiple shooting, etc.)

+For more details on the adjoint sensitivity analysis methods for computing fast gradients, see the [Adjoints page](@ref adjoints).

 With this package, you can explore various ways to integrate the two methodologies:

 - Neural networks can be defined where the “activations” are nonlinear functions